Govepitr/Regex-Tutorial-Challenge/gist-template.md

 (brought to you by: Dan Arbelo, April 9th 2021)

-In this tutorial I will be discussing the wonderful world of regular expressions, aka regex.
-A regex is a set of characters that together make a pattern.
+In this tutorial I will be discussing the wonderful world of regular expressions, aka Regex.
+A Regex is a set of characters that together make a pattern.
 They can by used inside of code or algorithms to locate, or even locate and replace if that's what you desire, specific patterns inside of a string.
 An example of this would be to validate a user's password, identify phone numbers, email addresses, URLs, and so much more.

 ## Summary :electron:

 Moving forward we will be disecting, with consent from the Regex of course, that is being used to locate( as well as verify) an email address.
 Our volunteer is:</br>

-`\b[a-zA-Z0-9#$_-]+@[a-z0-9]+\.[a-z]{2,3}\b/gi`</br>
+`\b[a-z0-9#$_-]+@[a-z0-9]+\.[a-z]{2,3}\b/gi`</br>

 ## Table of Contents